-All of which creates an environment of support and sisterhood that sees each student at Mary Help of Christians get accepted into their college of choice each year.
+“Our faith-filled education teaches girls the responsibility to be good citizens, and we create an environment of support and sisterhood that sees each student get accepted into their college of choice each year,” Manzella says.

 659 Belmont Ave., North Haledon